 To find a Level 3 Diploma in Dental Nursing near you, it’s best to contact your nearest college or adult education centre.

-Paralegals support lawyers and barristers with their caseloads, which can include completing and filing legal documents, interviewing witnesses, carrying out research and giving legal advice to clients.
-Although they work closely with Lawyers and Barristers on cases, they will never stand up in court and represent clients and majority of the work is office-based.
+Paralegals support lawyers and barristers with their caseloads, which can include completing and filing legal documents, interviewing witnesses, carrying out research, and giving legal advice to clients.
+Although they work closely with lawyers and barristers on cases, they’ll never stand up in court and represent clients, and the majority of the work is office-based.

-There are a number of ways you can get started as a Paralegal.
-If you’d prefer direct entry into the industry, then it’s better to apply for a role as an Administrator in a legal firm or company first and do further training on the job, through the Institute of Paralegals or the National Association of Licensed Paralegals.
+There are a number of ways you can get started as a paralegal.
+If you’d prefer direct entry into the industry, then it’s better to apply for a role as an administrator in a legal firm or company first and do further training on the job through the Institute of Paralegals or the National Association of Licensed Paralegals.